PhilJd/tf-quaternion/README.md

 This implementation is mostly compatible with a small subset of [moble's quaternion implementation](https://github.com/moble/quaternion/) (ensured by using slightly adapted versions of his tests).
-One major difference is that it is type specific as is tensorflow.
+HOwever, there are at least two major differences: First, tfquaternion is type specific as is tensorflow, i.e. two quaternions of different dtypes can not be multiplied.
+Second, tfquaternion supports operations on arrays of quaternions.

 ### Installation
 You can either use pypi